Table of Contents

 20. Phone Suppression Technology

-Involved in a Car Accident Caused by a Faulty Product?
+Involved in a Car Accident Caused by a Faulty Product or Negligent Driver?

 It is important to remember that even a vehicle that is the most technologically advanced has the potential to end up in an accident.
 If this happens due to an error with the technology, it is possible for you to receive compensation after filing a claim that is against the vehicle’s manufacturer.
-At Arash Law, we have handled many cases that involve serious vehicle defect lawsuits against the vehicle manufacturers, so there is no need to worry if we have the resources, skills, experience, or connections.
+At Arash Law, we have handled many cases that involve serious vehicle defect lawsuits against vehicle manufacturers, so there is no need to worry if we have the resources, skills, experience, or connections.
 We have it all, and we can help you if you go up against any big automaker and ensure you win.
 If you or a loved one have been injured due to a defect of a vehicle, do not hesitate to contact us at (888) 488-1391.
-You pay nothing unless we win your case.
+You pay nothing unless our record-setting car accident lawyers win your case!